 Three Bean Chili is the perfect comfort food for cold winter’s evenings.
 Loaded with vegetables, this is the best vegan chili out there!
 Enjoy it for lunch or dinner.
 This easy recipe is vegan and gluten-free.

 I rarely cook the same dish twice but this Three Bean Chili is one that I make a few times a year during the cold months.
-I like to use canned beans and tomatoes, making it an easy dish to cook with items that I already have in my pantry, but if you prefer to cook dry beans and use fresh tomatoes, the recipe will work just as well.
-It can cook up easily in a slow cooker, if you want, so that dinner is ready when you are.
-Just place all of the ingredients in your crockpot in the morning and cook for 6 to 8 hours on low.
+I like to use canned beans and tomatoes, making it an easy dish to cook with items that I already have in my pantry.
+My 3 beans of choice when making chili are black, kidney, and pinto.

 The recipe makes a whole lotta chili, so invite some friends over and chow down!
 I’ve made it for potlucks, casual gatherings with friends, and movie nights.
 I even made it for a chili cook off at the office once, and several of my omnivore coworkers told me that they preferred it to the meaty versions others brought in.